Generic Name: temozolomide (TEM-oh-ZOL-oh-mide)

 - Tell your doctor or dentist that you take Temodar before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including complete blood cell counts, may be performed while you use Temodar.
+- Lab tests may be performed while you use Temodar.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Temodar with caution in the ELDERLY; they may be more sensitive to its effects.